Vidiprinter: Other broadcasters

 ITV never broadcast a teleprinter/vidiprinter during the days of World of Sport or its replacement results programme Results Service.
 However, when ITV2 launched in December 1998, a football scores programme was broadcast, called Football First, which in August 2001 was renamed The Goal Rush to coincide with ITV capturing the highlights package for the FA Premier League.
 The programme was simulcast on ITV from around 4:30 pm.
 A live scores ticker featured as part of this service although it was never referred to as the vidiprinter.
 The ticker only featured the top leagues in England and Scotland.
 Non-league football below the Football Conference and football in Wales and Northern Ireland did not feature on ITV's scores programme.

 The short-lived Setanta Sports News broadcast a vidiprinter on Saturday afternoons although some minor results, and for some reason, the Northern Ireland league results, were omitted.
 As opposed to the BBC and Sky Sports, the vidiprinter on Setanta Sports News would remain on-screen long after 5 pm, sometimes until well into the evening for the duration of the teatime kick-offs.

 From 2010 until 2014 S4C broadcast a game from the Welsh Premier League every Saturday afternoon and showed the vidiprinter, translated into Welsh.
 It was displayed on the bottom of the screen during the actual match as well as during the build-up and at half time.
 The vidiprinter was edited to include only the matches in Wales and the major games in England.
 Scottish games and English non league matches are removed from S4C's vidiprinter service.

-ESPN UK did not broadcast a live scores programme and therefore did not show an on-screen vidiprinter.
+ESPN UK did not broadcast a live scores programme and therefore did not show an on-screen vidiprinter and initially BT Sport also did not provide a vidiprinter service.
+However, at the start of the 2016-17 football season BT Sport launched a Saturday afternoon scores service - BT Sport Score.
+The programme aired a vidiprinter from around 3 pm until the end of the programme at just after 5 pm.
+The information on BT's vidiprinter was similar to that seen on Sky Sports - ie no non-league apart from the National League but in 2018 BT became the first television broadcaster to include European league scores and results on its on-screen vidiprinter, something that has been commonplace on internet vidiprinters for many years.
+BT Sport is also the only TV channel whose vidiprinter provides information on the FA Women's Super League.
+BT Sport Score ended at the conclusion of the 2022/23 season and its replacement, TNT Sports, does not show a football scores programme and therefore does not air an on-screen vidiprinter.

 Sky News use a vidiprinter as part of their election coverage to display recent declarations from constituencies, with the results being coloured in the colour of the winning party.
 It usually comes on screen following the first declaration in the election and remains on screen until the end of the election programme.